 - Everyone should make a significant contribution to this assignment.
 I will ask you complete a brief survey at the end to account for your work.

-Each group will present on Wednesday, March 13th.
-Your presentation should be no longer than 30 minutes (I will have to cut you off if you go longer in order to allow everyone the time they need to present).
+Each group will present in class on October 4th or 7th.
+Your presentation should be no longer than 20 minutes, which should include about five minutes for questions (I will have to cut you off if you go longer in order to allow everyone the time they need to present).

 Here are the components of this assignment–please note that you can divide the work for this project however you would like.
 I have designed this to make it easy for each person in the group to take on an “assignment,” but you can divide the work however you choose.